BY JUDITH NORTON | OUTSIDE PUBLICATION

 Dennis P. Halpin’s recent article contending that China is altering the status quo in the cross-strait relationship misses the mark.
-My research shows that there are three definitions of the status quo concept: the 1992 “consensus” status quo; the “dynamic” status quo; and the “parallel movement” status quo and, consequently, there are four status quo policies.
-Based upon these different definitions and policies, China is not changing the cross-strait status quo; rather it is enforcing its interpretation.
+My research shows there are three definitions of the status quo concept: the 1992 “consensus” status quo; the “dynamic” status quo; and the “parallel movement” status quo and, consequently, there are four status quo policies.
+Based upon these different definitions and policies, China is not changing the cross-strait status quo; rather it is actively enforcing its interpretation.

 This article was published on The National Interest (TNI).
 See here.